Mburu-m/breast_cancer_prediction/README.md

 first is Mean ( variables 3-13), Standard Error(13-23) and Worst(23-32)
 and each contain 10 parameter (radius, texture,area, perimeter, smoothness,compactness,concavity,concave points,symmetry and fractal
 dimension of the tumor).
-When predicting cancer breast tumor types;
+When predicting cancer breast tumor types there two types of cost;

   - The cost of telling someone who has malignant tumor that they have benign these are the false negatives in this case someone might not seek medical help which is can cause death.
   - Telling someone that they have malignant type of tumor but they don’t which is usually false positives.
-In this case you subject someone to un necessary stress
+In this case you subject someone to unnecessary stress

-So it’s highly desirable that our model has good accuracy
-\(latex f_1 score\) and high recall.
+So it’s highly desirable that our model has good accuracy $ f\_1 score$ and high recall.

 ``` r
 library(tidyverse)